 Why Intentional Processes Drive More Revenue

 When many people think of process, they think of something mandatory.
 Usually something unpleasant.
 The idea of the “process police” comes up, a mysterious group who stifles any innovation in employees.
-I take a different view.
-I look at processes – intentional processes, those with purpose – as a potential competitive differentiator and revenue driver.
+We take a different view.
+We look at processes – intentional processes, those with purpose – as a potential competitive differentiator and revenue driver.
 In this case the meaning of “intentional” stresses the awareness and desire for an end to be achieved.
 You can intend something without necessarily being intentional!

 The Sales Process

 The most obvious process that’s tied to revenue is the sales process.
 How to turn an interest into a prospect and into a deal.
-There are many sales methodologies and processes out there, and I’ve used several of them.
+There are many sales methodologies and processes out there, and we’ve used several of them.

 Where things often fall down are in other areas.
 Renewal business.
 Product development.
 Implementation services.
 Support and customer success.
 Each one may in itself seem complete, but they frequently don’t connect with others.
 They are developed at the departmental level in silos.
 Intentional processes go beyond silos.